School of Education

 Everything you need to know about this course!

-3. Knowledge of the main methods of enquiry in inclusive education and the ability to evaluate critically the appropriateness of different approaches to solving problems in relation to the ideologies of inclusion, including the diversity of learners and the complexities of the inclusion process.
+• Demonstrate the underlying values and principles relevant to the ideologies of inclusion, including the diversity of learners and the complexities of the inclusion process.

 Location Mode Fee Year